 First Stop: The Kitchen

 …or as some refer to it, the heart of the home.
-Utensils, dishware and appliances of all shapes and sizes call this room home, making organizational systems here somewhat of a challenge.
+Utensils, dishware and appliances of all shapes and sizes live here, making organizational systems in this space somewhat of a challenge.
 This room needs to be functional and yet also attractive to cater to trending open concept designs.

 When is there a time of year where the kitchen isn’t the star of the show?
 As you start thinking about all the meals, desserts and dishes that are about to be prepped, eaten and cleaned in this space, it may be time to rethink your organization strategy.